Plebgate row: Officer apologises to MPs over evidence

 Det Sgt Hinton said he had had listened again to the recording of the meeting with Mr Mitchell and acknowledged that he had referred disparagingly to the home secretary as "this woman".

 This was clearly inappropriate, he said, and confirmed he had written to Mrs May to apologise.

 Asked why he had not admitted this in his previous evidence, the officer said he had not remembered the remarks at the time and did not believe they "made sense".

 "It follows that I inadvertently gave an inaccurate answer to the committee," he said.
 "There was no intention to mislead the committee.
 I repeat my unqualified apology to the committee for this inaccuracy."

-Sgt Jones has been accused of not providing a "full account" of his disciplinary record after telling MPs at the previous hearing that he had never had any official warnings about his conduct.'Not indifferent'
+Sgt Jones has been accused of not providing a "full account" of his disciplinary record after telling MPs at the previous hearing that he had never had any official warnings about his conduct.

 It emerged after the hearing that more than 10 complaints had been made about his behaviour.